 "And now, if you'll join me..."

-In his "Sequel or Slaughter" video, he rounded out his ranting with how he thought all sequels weren't bad if there's justification, and then he points out "how much jizz is on this copy of Dynasty Warriors 8".
+- In his "Sequel or Slaughter" video, he rounded out his ranting with how he thought all sequels weren't bad if there's justification.
+In his words, "How could I hate sequels?
+Look at how much jizz is on this copy of Dynasty Warriors 8!"
 Some then promptly drips onto his fingers.
 He licks one of them for some reason and then gags.

 "Instead, [Duke Nukem] should be more ironic, like, I dunno, just pulling this at random, some fat blogger with an English whiny accent, dressed up in a trenchcoat with glasses like he's some sort of rock star, with a background that makes it look like he's on a bad production of V for Vendetta.
 You know, something so blindingly, obviously ironic that only a fucking idiot would take it as a genuine persona."